shirazi18/php_recursive_menu/README.md

-# PHP Recursive hiraricial list Menu
+# PHP Recursive hieraricial list Menu
-With this class you can build the html list tree from flat array in php.
+With this class you can build the html hieraricial list tree from flat array in php.
 For example:

 * Home page
 * Courses »